 In these activities and others, children learn by doing.
 They have a sense of freedom within the structure of class “ground rules,” they can choose to work alone or with others, and they can work at their own pace.
 As a result, children are never penalized if they need extra time for a project, and they are never forced to mark time if they progress quickly.

 Although accelerated learning at an early age is not the goal of the Montessori program, it is often the result.
 Many children advance quickly because Montessori teachers capitalize upon each child’s natural desire to learn.
 Through gentle guidance, children respond to the intrinsic joy of learning rather than to an extrinsic system of rewards and punishments.
-For more information about what makes a Montessori education unique, please click here.
+Learn more about what makes a Montessori education unique.

 Read an interesting article about our Montessori program.